We Need To Reboot the Culture of View Source

 ugh, right? i work with an ECM product holding medical/hr/accounting records and the whole back end uses javascript.
 I sort of hate it.

-Explanation about Medical Imaging (Score:2)
+Explanation about Medical Imaging (Score:3, Informative)

 Re: (Score:2)